Charlotte King (Home and Away): Denny's death and blackmail

 When actor Ben Mingay joined the cast as Trystan Powell, he revealed that his character would cause "a massive headache" for Charlotte.
 Mingay explained that Trystan would be stirring up Charlotte's storyline and believed that as she was disliked by a lot of viewers, Trystan would be "a bit of a welcome villain".
 It later emerged that Trystan was Charlotte's stalker and that he was working on behalf of incarcerated criminal Trevor "Gunno" Gunson (Diarmid Heidenreich).
-Gunno believed former prison inmate Darryl Braxton (Steve Peacocke) was not dead, and he wanted Charlotte to find out information from his friends and family.
+Gunno believed former prison inmate Darryl "Brax" Braxton (Steve Peacocke) was not dead, and he wanted Charlotte to find out information from his friends and family.
 Charlotte later handed over a large sum of money to Trystan, obtained from Hunter's trust fund.
 This caused a rift between Charlotte and Hunter and he moved in with Zac.
 Hunter told Zac that Charlotte had stolen from him and that she had also been having a sexual relationship with Matt.
 When Charlotte went to Angelo's for a drink, she began flirting with Brax's brother Kyle Braxton (Nic Westaway), who was unaware that she had an ulterior motive.

 As Trystan continued to pressure her to find out the truth about Brax, Charlotte realised that Kyle might know something.
 Charlotte went to his house to look for clues, but Kyle soon caught her and she made it clear that she was attracted to him.
 Westaway told an Inside Soap writer, "Kyle has been working hard recently, so to have a gorgeous woman like Charlotte make a move on him isn't the worst thing ever!"
 Charlotte and Kyle spent the afternoon together, and the writer noted that Kyle appeared to have fallen "hook, line and sinker" for Charlotte.
 When Kyle later saw Charlotte being hassled by Trystan, and then learnt that he was black mailing her, Kyle attacked him.
 The incident prompted Constable Katarina Chapman (Pia Miller) to become involved and she questioned Charlotte about the nature of her relationship with Trystan.

 When Trystan demanded to know what Charlotte had found out about Brax, she begged him for more time.
 He then had Hunter kidnapped and dumped in the bush by the road.
 After learning what happened, Charlotte called Trystan and confronted him in her car, where he then threatened her.
 Upon Trystan leaving the car, Carena Crawford from All About Soap observed "he's forgetting one thing about Ms King – she's a killer!
 And pushed to the extreme, she makes a split-second decision and slams on the accelerator, charging towards Trystan!"
 After hitting Trystan with her car, Charlotte got out and looked at his body, as Irene Roberts (Lynne McGranger) arrived on the scene.
 When Kat came to question her, Charlotte said Trystan had stepped out in front of her.
 However, Kat soon learned that Trystan's injuries were not consistent with Charlotte's story and she remembered that Trystan had been harassing her.
 When Trystan later died, Kat realised that Charlotte had not been entirely honest with her.